0x4a616e/homebridge-smartthings-ac/README.md

 all devices.

-Then, your token look similar to this:
+Then, your token should look something like this:

     MyToken — x:devices:*, l:devices, r:devices:*